Sangariusss/node-fastify-docker-integration/README.md

 ## Overview

 This project demonstrates how to set up a Fastify server inside a Docker container, using Docker Compose for orchestration, and Nginx for proxying API requests and serving static files.
-The Fastify server includes several RESTful endpoints for managing resources, and Nginx handles traffic proxying for the `/api` routes and serves static assets.
+The Fastify server integrates with both PostgreSQL and MongoDB, allowing for CRUD operations on resources stored in each database.

 ### Features

 - **Fastify REST API**:
+  - **PostgreSQL Endpoints**:
+    - `GET /api/pg/resources`: Retrieve all resources from PostgreSQL.
+    - `GET /api/pg/resources/:id`: Retrieve a specific resource from PostgreSQL by ID.
+    - `POST /api/pg/resources`: Create a new resource in PostgreSQL.
+    - `PUT /api/pg/resources/:id`: Update an existing resource in PostgreSQL.
+    - `DELETE /api/pg/resources/:id`: Delete a resource from PostgreSQL by ID.

+  - **MongoDB Endpoints**:
-  - `GET /api/resources`: Retrieve all resources.
+    - `GET /api/mongo/resources`: Retrieve all resources from MongoDB.
-  - `GET /api/resources/:id`: Retrieve a specific resource by ID.
+    - `GET /api/mongo/resources/:id`: Retrieve a specific resource from MongoDB by ID.
-  - `POST /api/resources`: Create a new resource.
+    - `POST /api/mongo/resources`: Create a new resource in MongoDB.
-  - `PUT /api/resources/:id`: Update an existing resource.
+    - `PUT /api/mongo/resources/:id`: Update an existing resource in MongoDB.
-  - `DELETE /api/resources/:id`: Delete a resource by ID.
+    - `DELETE /api/mongo/resources/:id`: Delete a resource from MongoDB by ID.

 - **Nginx**: Serves static files and proxies API requests to the Fastify backend.
 - **Docker**: The project is fully containerized with Docker and uses Docker Compose to orchestrate the services.